EXCLUSIVE J6 FOOTAGE | Defense Attorney Exposes THE EXACT MOMENT the Government Waged Attack: 'I’ll Tell You Exactly Where Sh*t Went Crazy' - With VIDEO PROOF - MUST SEE! | The Gateway Pundit | by Alicia Powe

 — InvestigateJ6 (@InvestigateJ6) February 20, 2023

-Five people were killed on J6, yet no investigation of the situation has been launched by GOP members of Congress.
+Four people were killed on J6, yet no investigation into their deaths has been launched by GOP members of Congress.
 Black Lives Matter and Antifa have yet to protest or burn down cities over the unparalleled police brutality against the J6 “super-predators.”

-In March, Micki Witthoeft, mother of slain Air Force veteran Ashli Babbitt, met with House Speaker Sen. McCarthy.
-McCarthy allegedly told her in the closed-door meeting he has never even seen the footage of Lt.
-Byrd shooting Babbitt to death.
+Micki Witthoeft, mother of slain Air Force veteran Ashli Babbitt, met with House Speaker Sen. McCarthy in March, McCarthy allegedly told her in the closed-door meeting he has never even seen the footage that aired across mainstream media of Lt.
+Byrd shooting Babbitt.

 Previously, McCarthy stated Byrd was “just doing his job.”